sarveshMD21/College-Bazaar/README.md

-# This project is made by Shrihar Sarraf and Sarvesh Dongare, for Hyland Hackathon.
+# This project is made by Shrihar Sarraf, Sarvesh Dongare and Rosan Raj Mallick, under the team name SAD_developer for Hyland Hackathon.
 ## College-Bazaar

 College Bazaar is an Android Application which provides college students to sell and buy old stuff like books, bicycles, motorcycle to/from other students.